 4. Port Lucaya Marketplace: Grand Bahama Island has the best Port Lucaya Marketplace for Bahamian art, handicrafts, jewelry, and decor.
 The lively atmosphere has music performances in the Market Square with Seafood and Coconut.

-6. Tiki Bikini Hut: Tiki Bikini Hut gives a very Junkanoo Beach vibe with umbrella shades to chill under with coconut water or beer, beach activities like volleyball, tug-o-war, limbo to name a few, watch cruise ships, and take a snooze on one of the hammocks.
+6. Tiki Bikini Hut: Tiki Bikini Hut gives a very Junkanoo Beach vibe with umbrella shades to chill under with coconut water or beer, beach activities like volleyball, tug-o-war, and limbo to name a few, watch cruise ships, and take a snooze on one of the hammocks.

 7. Club Waterloo: Known to be a Bahaman Nightlife gem, Club Waterloo is for the party goes who can dance all night.
 Resident to the famous DJs, the place promises you the best music and drinks.

-Best Booking Resources for Bahamas
+Best Booking Resources for the Bahamas

 These are the best travel booking resources to check before visiting the Bahamas: